flcdrg/appsvc-env/README.md

 # appsvc-env

-Simple web app that dumps environment
+Simple .NET web app that dumps all environment variables.